codahale/lockstitch/design.md

 1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
 2. HKDF-SHA-256-Extract is indistinguishable from a random oracle.
 3. HKDF-SHA-256-Expand is PRF-secure.
+4. At least one of the inputs to the transcript is a nonce (i.e., not used for multiple messages).

 ### Authenticated Encryption And Data (AEAD)